 Reviews on 2004 Changtai Jinzhu Mountain Wild Round Tea Cake (Qianjia Feng) Today was a public holiday following the 2008 Chinese Mid-autumn Festival.
 Cloud had time to write a Cloud's tea diary.

-When Cloud posted the 2004~2005 Jinzhu Mountain Wild Round Tea Cakes which were the tea cakes hoarded under the table (See: 2008-08-22 Water Leakage - Nearly Damaged Good Tea Cakes Under Table), some tea lovers were very interested in knowing more about the tea quality after 3 years of aging since they had been put under the table.
+When Cloud posted the 2004 Changtai Jinzhu Mountain Wild Round Tea Cakes (Qianjia Feng) which were the tea cakes hoarded under the table (See: 2008-08-22 Water Leakage - Nearly Damaged Good Tea Cakes Under Table), some tea lovers were very interested in knowing more about the tea quality after 3 years of aging since they had been put under the table.
 As Cloud did not post any naked tea cakes of such previously, the quality was still a mystery last month.
 Therefore, it was the right time to open up the wrapper, brew a session and write a short note on it during the holiday.

 Time went by quickly.
 These tea cakes had been stored there for 3 years.
 What would be the result?
 Of course, as Cloud expected, they were perfectly good.

 Aroma The fragrance of the dry tea cake was still fresh with slight honey aroma.
 It was vivid, pleasant and quite refreshing.
 Pouring the hot water into the tea bowl, one will notice the aroma was slightly different from that of the dry tea cake.
 It was a clear, soft, sweet and slight aged smell.
 The pleasant aroma became very obvious when one focused on the center of the tea bowl's lid.